Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation: The Role of Input Audio

 The reliance on first-person pronouns differs across model architectures.
-For the Conformers, self-referential words are top-scoring in only 14.3--14.8\,\% of flipped examples, compared to 23.7--35.1\,\% for the Transformer.
-Despite this quantitative difference, the same set of words consistently appears at the top across all models and languages, indicating that this strategy is learnable by different architectures but exploited with varying effectiveness.
+For the Conformers, self-referential words are top-scoring in only \lc{14.7--19.5\,\%} of flipped examples \lc{(see Table~\ref{tab:self-ref-percent-conf})}, compared to \lc{43.4--53.8\,\%} for the Transformer.
+Despite this quantitative difference, \lc{the pronoun ``\textit{I}''} consistently appears at the top across all models and languages \lc{(Table~\ref{tab:top-words-conformer})}, indicating that this strategy is learnable by different architectures but exploited with varying effectiveness.
 The Transformer, which achieves higher gender translation accuracy, relies on this mechanism more frequently than the Conformers.
-This pattern corroborates \citet{fucci-etal-2025-different}, which finds that models with higher gender translation accuracy for speaker-referring terms also encode more gender information in their representations (measured via probing).
+This pattern \lc{concurs with the finding of \citet{fucci-etal-2025-different}} that models with higher gender translation accuracy for speaker-referring terms also encode more gender information in their representations (measured via probing).
 Our contrastive analysis goes further by revealing the mechanism through which models access this information: via self-referential words that establish coreference with the speaker.

 Beyond architectural differences, models' reliance on input features also differs between feminine and masculine predictions.
 For the Transformer, the percentage of examples whose gender prediction we can flip by occluding salient features in the input spectrogram is 60.8\,\% vs. 19.2\,\% for Spanish, 66.7\,\% vs. 24.9\,\% for French, and 52.2\,\% vs. 21.1\,\% for Italian (feminine vs. masculine respectively).
 The Conformers show the same pattern with a narrower gap (es: 47.5\,\% vs. 33.6\,\%; fr: 51.0\,\% vs. 37.6\,\%; it: 44.7\,\% vs. 41.3\,\%).
 This asymmetry suggests that the mechanism of accessing acoustic gender cues through first-person pronouns plays a more critical role for feminine predictions, while masculine predictions rely more heavily on the model's internal biases.
 This asymmetry aligns with prior work showing that language models and MT systems use masculine as a default, requiring strong feminine signals to generate feminine forms \cite{jumelet2019analysing, manna-etal-2025-paying}, which they slowly and imperfectly learn to use during training \cite{savoldi2022dynamics}.